 As you can see, there are a lot of cost factors that go into estimating your organic search engine optimization campaign; SEO costs can range from $2,000 to $10,000 month, and campaign terms can vary from 6 to 24 months.
 Ultimately, with organic search engine traffic being such a valuable part of your digital marketing mix, you need to feel confident that your search marketing consultant has the proven experience and results to help with your campaign.

 Calculate the Value of Organic Search Engine Optimization

 Potential Value Based Approach

 First, we need to figure out the potential value of a qualified lead or sale.
 Let’s say that is $1,000.

 Now, let’s calculate how many visitors you need to get to attract to get to a single qualified lead or sale.
-A well-performing website can expect to convert about 1% of all visitors into a qualified lead or sale.
+A well-performing website can expect to convert about one percent of all visitors into a qualified lead or sale.

 Cost Based Approach

-Another way is to calculate how much it would cost to create demand from a similar paid search campaign is the cost-based approach.
+Another way to calculate how much it would cost to create demand from a similar paid search campaign is the cost-based approach.
 In this case, we ask what is the average cost per click from a paid search ad.
-Let’s say it is $2 — it costs you $2 when they click on the paid search ad and visit your website.
+Let’s say it is $2—it costs you $2 when they click on the paid search ad and visit your website.

 Next, let’s look at how much traffic increased from organic search following your campaign.
-Let’s say it increased traffic an impressive 5%, or 5,000 visitors — great job!
+Let’s say it increased traffic an impressive five percent, or 5,000 visitors—great job!
 Since we know that to attract this number of visitors in a paid search campaign would be $2/click, we can calculate the similar campaign cost of $2/click * 5,000 incremental visitors, or $10,000.

 In other words, it will cost you $10,000 to increase traffic 5,000 visitors via paid search.
 If you wanted to garner that traffic from the coveted organic searcher, you should expect to budget about $10,000 to attend to all the cost factors required to improve organic search.